Skip to content

 Creating Valuable, Shareable Content

-Develop content that genuinely helps your audience.
+Create content that genuinely helps your audience.
 Restaurants can share recipes, cooking tips, or behind-the-scenes stories.
-Fitness businesses might create workout videos, nutrition guides, or member success stories.
+Fitness businesses might make workout videos, nutrition guides, or member success stories.
 Retail shops can showcase styling tips, product care guides, or trend forecasts.

-Focus on evergreen content that remains relevant over time, but also create timely pieces around seasonal trends, holidays, or industry events.
-This balanced approach ensures consistent traffic whilst capitalising on trending topics.
+Focus on evergreen content that stays relevant over time.
+Also create timely pieces around seasonal trends, holidays, or industry events.
+This balance keeps traffic steady while you capitalise on trending topics.

 Blogging Strategy for Small Businesses

-Maintain a regular blogging schedule—consistency matters more than frequency.
+Keep a regular blogging schedule.
+Consistency matters more than frequency.
 Aim for one high-quality post per week rather than daily posts of lesser value.
-Address common customer questions, industry trends, and local events.
+Cover common customer questions, industry trends, and local events.

 Content Marketing That Drives Traffic